augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 ggsave("F1.png",width=7,height=3)
 ```

-Figure 2: density comparison in the best and worst case scenarios of each approximate method
+Figure 2: Best and worst case scenarios of each approximate method
 ---------------------------------------------------------------------------------------

 The following code reproduces **Figure 2**.